Safeguarding training for taxi drivers and private hire operators

 How it works

-In line with the DfT's Statutory Taxi and Private Hire Vehicle Standards, we have developed a Safeguarding Awareness course for taxi and private hire drivers and operators to help to understand the role that they play in the safeguarding of children and vulnerable adults.
+In line with the DfT's Statutory Taxi and Private Hire Vehicle Standards, we are offering taxi and private hire drivers and operators safeguarding awareness courses to help them understand the role that they play in the safeguarding of children and vulnerable adults.
 We require all current drivers, private hire operators and those applying for a new or renewal PHV driver licence to undertake the Safeguarding Awareness course.
 We also encourage staff working for private hire operators and taxi booking platforms to undertake this training.

 Booking and cost